-It is the policy of the University of Technology, Sydney to provide equal opportunity for all persons regardless of race, sex, marital status, physical disability or homosexuality.
+It is the policy of the University of Technology, Sydney to provide equal opportunity for all persons regardless of sex, race, marital status, physical ability, sexual preference, political conviction or religious belief.

 MISSION

 The mission of the University of Technology, Sydney is to provide higher education for professional practice which anticipates and responds to community needs and the effects of social and technological change.
 The University offers access to its human, physical and technological resources for the advancement of society.
 It is committed to freedom of enquiry and the pursuit of excellence in teaching, scholarship and research, and to interaction with the practising professions.